sheriffderek/ember-skill-tree/README.md

 * You may need to explain a bit about imports and exports.
 If they don't feel comfortable with NPM and imports and exports / _don't just keep moving_.
 Instead: initialize an npm project with them - and import and export some stuff between files to explain it clearly before moving on.

+### 1.1

+* explain that Ember CLI is a tool that lets you create projects and files and that it watches your project for changes.
+Create a new project

 ### 2. Find a file to work in and clear out the confusing stuff